Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

     - Level 2: allows communication with Level 3, default, and Level 1, as well as any other device within Level 2
     - Level 1: allows communication with Level 2 and default, as well as any other device within Level 1
     - Default: allows communication with any level and internet
-- The following Small Form Factor Machines ("SFFM") or similar have been deployed with the following configurations
+- Physical devices or virtual machines have been deployed with the following configurations
-  - Jumpbox
+  - Jump box
     - Operating system: Ubuntu 22.04 LTS, updated and upgraded to the latest version
     - Virtual network: Default
     - Static IP address: 192.168.0.50